 - if your previous U.S. Passport was issued more than 15 years ago

 - if you were 15 years of age or younger when your last U.S. Passport was issued

 - if your name has changed since your last U.S. Passport was issued, and you are not able to provide certified legal documentation

 U.S. Dept of State fees:

 - The U.S. Dept. of State fee must be in the form of a check or money order only – made payable to U.S. Dept. of State.
-(Helpful Tip: Applications paid by money order are processed faster, as the Passport office does not have to wait to for your check to clear.)

 - Each member of your party must have a separate payment for the U.S. Dept of State’s fee to be attached to each application.